fbpx During | The Oslo School of Architecture and Design

 Rights and obligations with respect to supervision

 The doctoral candidate and the main supervisor have a duty to keep each other informed about all factors of significance for supervision.
-The parties must actively deal with any circumstances that could prevent the performance of supervision as agreed in Section 5 below.
-The candidate and the main supervisor must submit progress reports as described in Part A of this agreement.
+The parties must actively deal with any circumstances that could prevent the performance of supervision.
+The candidate and the main supervisor must submit progress reports.

 The academic supervisor is to: